Physician’s (PH) Parking Program

 The Parking and Transportation Department operates the PH program to provide 100 parking permits adjacent to UIHC and the College of Medicine for use by Carver College of Medicine Clinical Faculty.
 The program contains the following features.

 • A PH parking permit provides access to parking in Hospital Parking Ramps 1, 3, 4 and Newton Road Ramp on a space-available basis.
 The permit does not allow access to the Lot 50 portion of HR1, any portion of HR 2, and does not guarantee space in any facility.
 A PH permit-holder may choose which facility to utilize.
-The permit is valid in all four parking facilities, allowing movement back and forth among them on a daily basis.
+The permit is valid in approved parking facilities, allowing movement back and forth among them on a daily basis.

 • A PH permit also provides NW (Night and Weekend) parking privileges in a wide range of other facilities.

 • The PH program is only available to Carver College of Medicine clinical department faculty as approved by the College of Medicine and Parking and Transportation.

 • Permit must be paid through University payroll deduction.
 It cannot be sent to the University Bill, cannot be pre-paid, by a department or a third party.

 • The program is evaluated routinely, including for its effect upon patient parking capacity.
 If the program adversely limits patient parking capacity or parking operations, it may be revised.

 • The program is limited to 100 total PH assignments.